Pencil Points – Negotiating Design Services for your Project

 • Not-to-Exceed Fee as a percentage of the actual construction cost for all work performed by the Architect from initial design consultation through construction services and project closeout,

 So, why do design professionals from companies like Nobe Construction offer so many service fee options?
 First, service fees and the anticipated time to complete all requested design tasks can be difficult to predict where a client’s initial design program may lack sufficient detail or the menu of services to be performed is lengthy.
 A client could also want to consider two or more building sites that the Architect must evaluate for best house placement, views, availability/cost of utilities, extent and cost of general site work, etc, before making a final decision to purchase the preferred lot.
 To save money, a client might also wish to manage construction period services on his own as long as he/she has the time, expertise and objectivity to do so effectively.
+When discussing the enhancement of construction project timelines and budgets, one cannot overlook the benefits of pre-mixed cement.
+For those located in the capital, finding a leading supplier of pre-mixed cement in London offering dependable and rapid service can significantly impact project outcomes positively.
+This choice ensures quality and efficiency from start to finish.

 In a perfect world, the Architect meets with the prospective Client, the Client presents the Architect with the detailed design/space program, then the Architect develops the design in conjunction with the applicable building code and local land use requirements that pertain to the chosen site.
 Once Client has approved the design concept, the Architect then prepares the required construction drawings and specifications; a suitable contractor is selected; the building permit is acquired; the home is constructed and the family moves in on time with no setbacks… wishful thinking!
 Fact is, we don’t exist in a perfect world.
 The real world can be messy: